mufeedvh/basecrack/README.md

 **BaseCrack** is a tool written in Python that can decode all alphanumeric base encoding schemes.
 This tool can accept single user input, multiple inputs from a file, input from argument and decode them incredibly fast.

 Decode Base16, Base32, Base36, Base58, Base62, Base64, Base64Url, Base85, Base91, Base92 and more with the best base encoding scheme decoding tool in town.
 Mostly used for **CTFs** and **Cryptography**.

+What's new in v1.1.0: I heard your feature requests, now you can generate a wordlist with the decoded bases! :)

 ------------